Lullabot/drupal-docker-boilerplate/README.md

 drush st
 ```

 To view the site in a browser, navigate to the following url, replacing `[COMPOSE_PROJECT_NAME]`  with the project name you put in the `.env` file.
 With some browsers and operating systems any path ending in `localhost` will work automatically, otherwise you may need update your `hosts` file so your browser will know it's a local url.
-For instance, if `COMPOSE_PROJECT_NAME=drupal8`:
+For instance, if `COMPOSE_PROJECT_NAME=drupal8`, the browser url would be:

 ```
 http://drupal8.docker.localhost:8000
 ```
-You should be able to add, delete, and edit your codebase from either inside or outside the containers, and immediately see the results inside your containers.
-Permanent changes should made in the host rather than the container, and can be saved using `git commit` on the host.

 ## Docker-Sync for Mac OSX and Windows
 The solution to file performance problems on Mac OSX and Windows is to use [Docker-Sync](http://docker-sync.io).
 To adjust the repository for Docker-Sync, do the following:

 1. Install [Docker-Sync](http://docker-sync.io).
-2. A file called `/docker-sync.yml` is included in the repository.
-It will be ignored if Docker-Sync is not being used.
-It should not need any changes unless are trying to use Docker-Sync to manage a swarm or multiple networks.
-2. Copy the file `/docker/docker-compose.docker-sync.yml` to `/docker-compose.override.yml` to adjust the `docker-compose` values.
+2. Use the file `/docker-compose.mac.yml` when running `docker-compose up`, or copy it to `docker-compose.override.yml`.
 3. Run `docker-sync` before starting or after stopping:
 	- Execute `docker-sync start` before running `docker-compose up`.
 	- Execute `docker-sync stop` after running `docker-compose stop`.